demo-verse/expressions-metadata-specification/README.md

 This metadata is an illustrative one, just to achieve a flow of peace, by and for billions and beyond.
 Bring your plan up, and use this if you need to start from somewhere, hopefully inspiring.

-Initiated an illustrative metadata for Expression of Peace; https://github.com/demo-verse/expressions-metadata-standard/blob/main/metadata/expression_of_peace.json
+Initiated an illustrative metadata for Expression of Peace / EoP; https://github.com/demo-verse/expressions-metadata-standard/blob/main/metadata/expression_of_peace.json

-One ERC721 example (as in Disruptive Quote) deployed to Opensea: https://testnets.opensea.io/assets/0x89206c5492d4a9814585924e7128d4cac53400c3/1
+One ERC721 example of EoP, as in Disruptive Quote, deployed to Rinkeby testnet: https://testnets.opensea.io/assets/0x89206c5492d4a9814585924e7128d4cac53400c3/1

 currently extending Opensea's metadata standard: